 - 42. Full details of the relevant animal and human studies were provided in the COT discussion paper TOX/2019/52 and summarised in Annex B. - 43.
 In short there are a number of animal and human studies covering acute, sub-chronic and chronic toxicity of curcuminoids.
 There is no key study but there is a weight of evidence for hepatotoxicity being the critical toxicological endpoint, which the COT previously considered. - 44.
-There is evidence that the hepatotoxicity of curcuminoids has a reversible nature, both in rats (Chavalittumrong et al., 2002) and in human cases where liver function tests normalised after ceasing consumption of the supplement (Luber et al., 2019; Lukefahr et al., 2018; Suhail et al., 2020). - 45.
+There is evidence that the hepatotoxicity of curcuminoids has a reversible nature, both in rats (Chavalittumrong et al., 2002) and in human cases, where liver function tests normalised after ceasing consumption of the supplement (Luber et al., 2019; Lukefahr et al., 2018; Suhail et al., 2020). - 45.
 Between December 2018 and 20th July 2019, a total of 21 individual cases of acute cholestatic hepatitis "likely to be linked to the consumption of food supplements based on curcumin and piperine" were reported on Italian territory.
-A total of 18 turmeric supplements have been associated with this hepatitis outbreak, one of which ("Curcuma Liposomal & black pepper" by Nutrimea) was recalled by Belgium's Federal Agency for Food Chain Safety (AFSCA) (Chu, W, 2019). - 46.
-A long-term study undertaken by the US Drug-Induced Liver Injury Network (DILIN, 2022 (currently a poster presentation due for journal publication in February 2023)) between 2004 and 2017 examined the clinical, histologic and human leukocyte antigen (HLA) associations of turmeric related hepatotoxicity in patients.
-They concluded of the 1,697 recorded drug induced liver injuries, 9 (0.5%) could be attributed to turmeric consumption.
-Of these 9 cases, turmeric was taken on average 102 days before onset of injury with a range of 30 - 425 days.
-Eight of the 9 cases caused hepatocellular injury, 5 of the patients required hospitalisation and 1 died of their injuries.

-- 47. ANSES (the French Agency for Food, Environmental and Occupational Health & Safety) report that their 'nutrivigilance scheme has received over 100 reports of adverse effects, including 15 reports of hepatitis, potentially related to the consumption of food supplements containing turmeric or curcumin'.
+A total of 18 turmeric supplements have been associated with this hepatitis outbreak, one of which ("Curcuma Liposomal & black pepper" by

+Nutrimea) was recalled by Belgium's Federal Agency for Food Chain Safety (AFSCA) (Chu, W, 2019).

+- 46. A long-term study undertaken by the US Drug-Induced Liver Injury Network (DILIN) between 2004 and 2022 examined the clinical, histologic and human leukocyte antigen (HLA) associations of turmeric related hepatotoxicity in patients.
+They concluded of the 2,392 recorded drug induced liver injuries, 10 (0.4%) could be attributed to turmeric consumption, occurring between 1 and 4 months of regular intake.
+No other drug or chemical supplement was implicated in these cases.
+The authors concluded that liver injury primarily occurs in women using turmeric for arthritis, pain relief and/or general health.
+Of the 10 cases, five were hospitalised with acute liver failure and 1 of these cases died of their injuries.
+Of the 10 cases, seven of the turmeric products the patients were regularly consuming were chemically analysed.
+All 7 contained the adjuvant compound piperine.
+From HLA sequencing, 7 of the 10 patients were found to carry HLA-B35:01, a class I HLA allele previously associated with green tea hepatoxicity.
+Overall, the authors concluded that "Turmeric causes potentially severe liver injury that is typically hepatocellular, with a latency of 1 to 4 months and strong linkage to HLA-B35:01" (Halegoua-DeMarzio et al., 2022). - 47.
+ANSES report that their 'nutrivigilance scheme has received over 100 reports of adverse effects, including 15 reports of hepatitis, potentially related to the consumption of food supplements containing turmeric or curcumin'.
 This has led the French agency to provide a recent opinion, in June 2022, on turmeric safety (ANSES, 2022).
 In their opinion, ANSES advises against 'the consumption of food supplements containing turmeric by people with bile duct disease' and that 'there is a risk of curcumin interacting with certain medications such as anticoagulants, cancer drugs and immunosuppressants.' - 48.
 Pancholi et al., (2021) dispute the potential hepatoxic effects reported in human studies.
 They state that only a handful of human cases reporting toxic symptoms, out of millions of humans exposed to curcuminoid supplements daily, is not a significant finding, with those that have symptoms having other personal reasons for these.
-Conversely, they report curcuminoids have potential hepatoprotective properties.
-For example, they quote Rahmani et al., (2016) who show a reduced liver fat content and liver transaminases of humans with non-alcoholic fatty liver disease taking 70 mg of curcumin daily for 8 weeks.
-However, it should be noted that 3 of the authors of the Pancholi et al., (2021) publication are employed by a supplements company.
+However, it should be noted that 3 of the authors of the Pancholi et al., (2021) publication are employed by a supplements company which funded the study, with little new evidence provided on the possible idiosyncratic effects of curcuminoids.